 An all-relatives chart shows a single (root) person along with their two parents, siblings, spouse, children, grandchildren, grandparents, uncles, aunts, cousins, nieces, nephews and all other blood relatives and their own spouses.
 All generations you have researched both up and down your tree will be on the chart.
+These charts are not simple to set out as there always has to be a compromise between showing spouses side by side above their own children or within their parents families alongside their own siblings.

 Click image to see enlarged version (opens in a new browser window)